Mom · Momager · Writer · Founder · Traveler ·

 The life they're building and the life they're living right now.

 Refuse to stay small?
-You and I are going to get along.
+You and I will get along.

 And stayed in long enough to know something.